yashg4509/prpolish/README.md

 - [OpenAI API key](https://platform.openai.com/account/api-keys) (for AI features)
 - [GitHub CLI](https://cli.github.com/) (for auto PR creation, optional)

-NOTE: Without an API key, the generations fall back on heuristic measures, but they are not as accurate usually.
+> Without an API key, the generations fall back on heuristic measures, but they are not as accurate usually.
 ---

 ## 📝 Custom PR Templates